DaveGamble/cJSON/README.md

 cd vcpkg
 ./bootstrap-vcpkg.sh
 ./vcpkg integrate install
-vcpkg install snappy
+vcpkg install cjson
 ```

-The Snappy port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The cJSON port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 #### Makefile